Essential Gear at a Glance

 Boots & Waders

 Breathable chest waders form your primary defence against cold water immersion and represent arguably the most critical equipment investment for international destinations.
 Stockingfoot wader designs paired with separate dedicated wading boots provide optimal versatility, support and performance across varied terrain from fine gravel to large boulders.
-The Simms G3 Guide represents the industry gold standard, featuring GORE-TEX construction delivering complete waterproof protection whilst actively managing perspiration during strenuous wading and hiking.
+The Simms G3 Guide represents the industry gold standard, featuring GORE-TEX construction delivering complete waterproof protection whilst actively managing perspiration during strenuous wading.
 Chest-high waders prove essential for deep crossings, fishing from float tubes and boarding drift boats where lower-cut waders would flood immediately.
-Proper sizing ensuring unrestricted mobility without excessive material bunching becomes critical when navigating challenging rocky riverbeds or maintaining balance in swift currents.
+Proper sizing ensuring unrestricted mobility becomes critical when navigating challenging rocky riverbeds.

 - Style: Stockingfoot chest waders with separate boots